ankitshah009/youtube-dl-with-aria/README.md

 A wrapper that speeds up youtube-dl downloads by utilising aria2's capability of opening multiple connections per server.
 This uses a lot of bandwidth so be careful.

+Please refer the following post for initial setup http://ankitshah009.blogspot.in/2015/04/download-youtube-videos-faster-in-linux.html

 Dependencies
 ============